Stock Turnover Ratio

 The inventory turnover ratio or stock turnover ratio indicates the relationship between “cost of goods sold” and “average inventory”.
 It indicates how efficiently the firm’s investment in inventories is converted to sales and thus depicts the inventory management skills of the organization.

 It is both an activity and efficiency ratio.
 This ratio helps to determine stock-related issues such as overstocking and overvaluation.
 The stock turnover ratio is calculated as;

 In some cases, the numerator may be “Cost of Revenue from Operations” which is calculated as “Revenue from operations – Gross profit”.

 COGS – It can be calculated with either one of these formulas;

 - Opening Stock + Purchases + Direct Expenses (*if provided) – Closing Stock

 Average Inventory – Average of stock levels maintained by a business in an accounting period, it can be calculated as;

 - Stock to include = Raw material + Work in Progress + Finished Goods

-Calculate inventory or stock turnover ratio from the below information
+Calculate the stock or inventory turnover ratio from the below information.

 Cost of Goods Sold – 6,00,000